shrinerb/shrine/doc/creating_storages.md

         # returns the remote file as an IO-like object
       end

-      def read(id)
-        # returns the file contents as a string
-      end

       def exists?(id)
         # checks if the file exists on the storage
       end